 - Intrinsic factor binding antibody (type 2), which interferes with the uptake of the vitamin B12-instrinsic factor complex.

-For more on these, see the next tab, "The Test."
+For more on these, see the "How is the test used?" below.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein of the arm.